 tiny external ears differentiate a sea lion from a seal; more sea lion facts are found at page bottom.

-as leptospirosis, hundreds of sea lions along the coast of California
+disease known as leptospirosis, hundreds of sea lions along the

-are in danger of succumbing to the fatal - and highly contagious
+coast of California are in danger of succumbing to the fatal -

-- disease.
-Marine experts are calling the illness an epidemic.
+and highly contagious - disease.
+Marine experts are calling the

 "If we don't treat them, they'll all die," said Dick Holm, a senior volunteer.